-Public Service & Administrative
+Public Service & Administration

 The Department of Public Service and Administration was formed to implement specific county government functions.
 The Fourth schedule, Part II of the Kenya Constitution, 2010, outlines the devolved functions to be performed by the Department.
 The County Department consists of two directorates namely; Human Resource Management and Public Administration.